sairbarbaros/CO2-Emission-Predictor-with-Regression/README.md

 # Carbondioxide-Emission-Predictor
- Carbondioxide Emission Predictor using a multiple linear regression model.
-The model has a 88% accuracy.
+Predicting carbondioxide emissions of cars based on their models, engine sizes, cylinders, etc. The model has a 88% accuracy.
 The dataset is present in the repo.